NickCraver/nickcraver.github.com/blog/_posts/2020-02-06-binding-redirects.markdown

 </configuration>
 ```

 This means "anyone asking for any version before 4.0.6.0, send them to that one...it's what in my `bin\` folder".
+For a quick practical breakdown of these fields:

+- `name`: The name of the strongly named DLL
+- `publicKeyToken`: The public key of the strongly named DLL (this comes from key used to sign it)
+- `culture`: Pretty much always `neutral`
+- `oldVersion`: A **range** of versions, starting at `0.0.0.0` (almost always what you want) means "redirect everything from X to Y"
+- `newVersion`: The new version to "redirect" to, instead of any old one (usually matches end of the `oldVersion` range).

 ### When do I need to do this?